mongodb/docs-realm/source/includes/data-lake-rules-note.rst

 .. note::

-   :ref:`Data Lake <data-lake-caveats>` data sources do not support rules.
+   Data Lake data sources :ref:`do not support rules
+   <data-lake-caveats>`.
+You can only access a Data Lake data source in
+   a system function.